nuxt-experiments/nuxt-config-schema/README.md

 })
 ```

-You can access generated schema (json, markdown and types) from `.nuxt/schema/` directory and also `nuxt-schema:schema` hook.
+You can access generated schema (json, markdown and types) from `.nuxt/schema/` directory and also `schema:resolved(schema)` hook from other modules.

 ## Development